TopoX84/SecureIPT/README.md

 # Extra Security

-You should also install Denyhosts and Fail2Ban because these programs deal with various Authentication Failures, and ban people appropriately.
-You should research both of them, Because there are a lot of beneficial features.
+You should also install Denyhosts and Fail2Ban because these programs deal with various Authentication Failures and then ban IP Addresses appropriately.
+(For 3 days by default)

+You should research both of these tools, Because there are a lot of beneficial features for businesses big and small.

 ```
 sudo apt-get update